denes-beck/openvpn-ec2-tf/README.md

 # 🔒 OpenVPN EC2 Server

 Terraform code to create an OpenVPN server on an EC2 instance.
+For cost savings, two EventBridge schedules are created to start and stop the instance at specific times.

 ## 🛠️ Prerequisites